-From Syntagma Square you will go to Panathinaic Stadium through the National Garden.
-They are just a few meteres away from Syntagma.
+From Syntagma Square you will go to Panathenaic Stadium through the National Garden.
+They are just a few meters away from Syntagma.
 The Garden with the Zappeion hall garden, covers 24 hectares full of vegetation, rare kinds of plants, saplings and birds.
 It is a great walk in the nature in the center of Athens.
 We will forget that you are in a city!
 From the gardens you will get to the Zappeion Megaron is a part of national heritage of Greek civilization.
 T. Hansen designed it and Evangelis Zappas, a Greek patriot and benefactor was the one that paid for it.
 It symbolizes the rebirth of the spirit of ancient Greece.
-You can have a coffee and enjoy the nature and the view of Panathinac Stadium at Zappeion since there is a nice cafeteria and restaurant at the spot.
+You can have a coffee and enjoy the nature and the view of Panathenaic Stadium at Zappeion since there is a nice cafeteria and restaurant at the spot.

 It may not be complete, but the monumental size of the columns is amazing.
 From The Temple you will also have a view to the Acropolis in the background.
 Trust me this is a great instagram photo!